marcusig/woocommerce-product-customizer/src/readme.txt

 == Changelog ==

+= 1.2.6 - 12/Jan/2021 =

+* FEATURE: Added controls to the theme customizer to change selected colors and background image
+* FEATURE: Load configuration when pressing on the cart link
 * TWEAK: Add compatibility for multiple choice limits
-* FEATURE: Load configuration when pressing on the cart link

 = 1.2.5 - 29/Dec/2020 =